 Benefits from Two Angles

 The results of a strong ORM campaign can be felt in a number of fashions.
-It can generate more inquiries from potential clients through SEO and visibility tactics; yet, it can also help bring the most talented future workers right to your doorstep.
+It can generate more inquiries from potential clients through SEO and visibility tactics, yet, it can also help bring the most talented future workers right to your doorstep.
 Employee review sites such as Glassdoor and even social media sites such as LinkedIn have proven to be excellent recruiting tools that help companies vet employees while also helping jobseekers make the right choices.

 And thus, a thorough ORM campaign should include three equal parts: search engine optimization, review management, and reputation management.
-At InternetReputation.com, our team of technical and customer service experts have a successful history of working with law firms of all types to enhance their online appearances and provide results that can grow their respective practices.
+At InternetReputation.com, our team of technical and customer service experts has a successful history of working with law firms of all types to enhance their online appearances and provide results that can grow their respective practices.